 Day 1: Arrival at the airport – Cusco City Tour

 Transfer to your hotel from Cusco airport.
-After leisure time, start your City tour at 1:00 pm exploring Plaza de Armas, The temple of Qoricancha, the amazing Sacsayhuaman, Qenqo, Puka Pukara, and Tambomachay.
+After leisure time, start your City tour at 1:00 pm, exploring Plaza de Armas, the temple of Qoricancha, the amazing Sacsayhuaman, Qenqo, Puka Pukara, and Tambomachay.
 End at the statue of Jesus for the best views of Cusco city.

-Day 2: Sacred Valley Tour
+Day 2: Sacred Valley VIP Tour

-Day 3: Cusco – Salkantay Trek (Humantay Lake – Salkantay Basecamp) (12km, 6hrs)
+Day 3: Cusco – Salkantay Trek (Humantay Lake – Salka Glamp camp) (12km, 6hrs)

 Day 4: Salkantay Basecamp - Wayracmachay – Collpapampa (18km, 9hrs)